EU agrees fresh Belarus sanctions over Ryanair diversion | DW | 16.06.2021

 The sanctions have been approved by EU ambassadors and are expected to be adopted by the bloc's foreign ministers next week.

-Reuters cited a diplomat as saying the new measures targeted at least seven individuals linked to the Belarus aviation sector.
+Reuters cited a diplomat as saying the new measures targeted at least seven individuals linked to the Belarusian aviation sector.

-The EU has already blocked Belarusian airlines from flying to the bloc and stopped carriers from its 27 nations from using Belarusian airpace.
+The EU has already blocked Belarusian airlines from flying to the bloc and stopped carriers from the 27 member nations from using Belarusian airspace.

+Longtime Belarusian President Alexander Lukashenko sparked international outrage by sending a fighter jet to intercept a Ryanair flight traveling from Athens to Vilnius on May 23.
+Authorities arrested journalist Pratasevich and his girlfriend Sofia Sapega on board after the plane's arrival in Minsk.

-Hundreds of people have been arrested in mass protests against Lukashenko's rule.
+Since then, thousands of people have been arrested in mass protests against his rule.

 nm/rt (Reuters, dpa)